Degrees in Human Services

 Ethics and Human Services Law

 Part of helping people figure out problems is understanding what the available solutions look like.
-That means getting a solid understanding on what the laws and regulations regarding human services work look like.
+That means getting a solid understanding of what the laws and regulations regarding human services work look like.
 And together with the laws on the books, you’ll get rigorous training in the more fundamental rules of ethics that govern your interactions with the vulnerable populations you work with.

 Community Organizing